omahs/imx-docs/docs/tutorials/zero-to-hero-nft-minting.md

-## Step 11: Register User
+## Step 11: Register as a User

-Registering as a user creates an Layer 2 wallet and enables us to make transactions on Layer 2.
+Before you can create a project, you will need to register as a user.
+Registering as a user creates a Layer 2 wallet and enables us to make transactions on Layer 2.

 1. Navigate to the [Ropsten Test Marketplace](https://market.ropsten.immutable.com/)
 2. Press `Connect Wallet`